drbr/euchreSpace/index.md

 # Dealing

 The dealer shuffles the cards, then deals them clockwise around the table, starting with the player to the dealer’s left (as this is a family game, the deck need not be cut after shuffling).
-Each player receives six cards, dealt in groups of 1, 2, or 3 (or any combination thereof) at the dealer’s choosing.
+Deal six cards to each player, in groups of 1, 2, or 3 (or any combination thereof) at the dealer’s choosing.

 ### Misdeal Scenarios